 Let Discovery Institute Help You Today!

-But, if you’ve been feeling alone in your struggle, please know that there is hope for you!
-Here at Discovery Institute, there are professional staff members who are willing and ready to help you to get through the challenges of recovery in order to enjoy the freedom of overcoming addiction!
+If you’ve been feeling alone in your struggle, please know that there is hope for you!
+Here at Discovery Institute, there are professional staff members who are willing and ready to help you overcome the challenges of recovery and enjoy the freedom to overcome addiction!

-If you’re able to access a detox program or therapy, these options are also likely to aid your recovery.
+These options are also likely to aid your recovery if you’re able to access a detox program or therapy.
 These professionals have supported many people through opiate withdrawal.
 They will provide a safe environment to guide you through.

-For more information about addiction treatment, recovery, and how we can help you here at Discovery Institute, please contact us today by calling (844) 433-1101.
+For more information about addiction treatment, recovery, and how we can help you here at Discovery Institute, please contact us today.
 Allow us to be a part of your journey to a new and healthier way of life.
-We are committed to your well-being and will walk with you, every step of the way!
+We are committed to your well-being and will walk with you every step of the way!